 Retail Cost of Revenues.
 Total retail cost of revenues for the year ended December 31, 2020 was approximately \$344.6 million, a decrease of approximately \$270.6 million, or 44%, from approximately \$615.2 million for the year ended December 31, 2019.
 This decrease was primarily due to a decrease in electricity and natural gas volumes as a result of a smaller customer book in 2020 as compared to 2019, a decrease in electricity and natural gas unit cost, and a change in fair value of our retail derivative portfolio.
 Total retail cost of revenues for the year ended December 31, 2019 decreased approximately \$230.3 million, or 27%, from approximately \$845.5 million for the year ended December 31, 2018.
-This decrease was primarily due to a decrease in electricity and natural gas unit cost, and a change in fair value of our retail derivative portfolio.
-Total retail cost of a smaller C&I customer book in 2019, a decrease in electricity and natural gas unit cost, and a change in fair value of our retail derivative portfolio.
+This decrease was primarily due to a decrease in electricity and natural gas volumes as a result of a smaller C&I customer book in 2019, a decrease in electricity and natural gas unit cost, and a change in fair value of our retail derivative portfolio.